data-8/otter-service/README.md

 # Deployment

 otter-service runs in-cluster on the `edx` GKE cluster (GCP project `data8x-scratch`) in the `otter-prod` and `otter-staging` namespaces.
 The Helm chart lives in [edx-berkeley/edx-hub](https://github.com/edx-berkeley/edx-hub/tree/prod/otter-service).
-Deployment is via the `deploy-otter.yaml` GitHub Actions workflow in that repo — push to `prod` branch or trigger manually from the Actions tab.
+Deployment is via the `deploy-otter.yaml` GitHub Actions workflow in the edx-hub repo — push to `prod` branch or trigger manually from the Actions tab.

 # Deployment Details:
 ## Rollback: